marcomoroni/azucena/DEV_NOTES.md

 The player can sprint by pressing <kbd>Space</kbd>.
 You have to release the button and press it again to sprint again.
 You need to wait a little bit until you can sprint again.

+Right now, player can shoot bullet entities.
+These entities are created in real-time, but if we have time we can try to avoid this.

 ### `StateMachineComponent`

 Not much to say.